jasetown/LlamaCommunicator/README.md

 # webScrap

 This Python project scraps product titles and reviews / comments from eBay product pages.
 The script extracts the product title and associated comments or reviews and saves the results to an outputs.txt file.
+**Only tested for ebay, will likely require modification to beautiful soup parsing logic to work for other websites as HTML structure varies**

 ## Features